Are you looking for an easy way to get more blog comments?

 3. Write List Articles

-Numbered lists like these are easy for people to read and generate tons of organic search traffic.
+Numbered lists like these are easy for people to read.
+They’re also excellent for SEO and can generate tons of organic search traffic.
 Plus, when people click through to the post, they know they’ll get the information they need.

 The best way to get more comments on these types of articles is to ask readers to add to the list.
 Not only does this give your readers a thoughtful way to contribute to the conversation, but it also provides easy ways to improve your article.